Zhang-Henry/zhang-henry.github.io/_pages/about.md

 If you are interested in academic collaboration or discussion, please feel free to contact me zhanghr0709 [AT]  gmail.com.

+📢  **I am actively looking for research internships for Summer 2026.
+Feel free to reach out if you think I am a good fit!**

 # 🔥 News
 - *2025.09*: &nbsp;🎉🎉 Invited as a reviewer for ICLR, CVPR, [Pattern Recognition](https://www.sciencedirect.com/journal/pattern-recognition) and [IEEE Transactions on Reliability](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=24).